khorbushko/khorbushko.github.io/_posts/2020-11-27-custom-alert-swiftUI.md

 <img src="{{site.baseurl}}/assets/posts/images/2020-11-27-custom-alert-swiftUI/preview_5.png" alt="firt's attempt of presenting" width="250"/>
 </div>

 Wow!
-But the reason is quite simple - we need to tell explicitly what exactly view is shown and what not.
+But the reason is quite simple - we need to tell explicitly what exactly the view is shown and what not.
 To do so - let's add one more modification:

 {% highlight swift %}
 // add Presenter - the actual view at which we would like to apply `uniAlert`